-Are you looking for "best infertility doctors"?
-Infertility clinics, infertility doctors and most procedures are expensive and, you should find out if your health insurance covers going to an infertility clinic and your pregnancy.
+Infertility clinics and most procedures can be expensive and – you should find out if your health insurance covers going to an infertility clinic and your pregnancy.

-Before you become pregnant, learn well which exact situations your health insurance does not cover (example - does it cover premature birth?).
+Before you become pregnant, understand well which exact situations your health insurance does not cover (example – does it cover premature birth?).

 A couple is considered infertile when they have not been able to achieve pregnancy, after trying it for over one year.